Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Effectiveness: Great

 Castile soap is a skin-friendly gentle soap containing all-natural ingredients like coconut oil.
-This soap makes a great substitute for dog shampoo if you’re in a pinch.
+It makes a great substitute for dog shampoo if you’re in a pinch.
 Maybe you have a bar or two of this popular soap tucked away in your bathroom cabinet.
-If so, great!
+If so, that’s great!

-To use this dog shampoo alternative, you’ll need to put your dog in the tub or shower and get his fur wet.
-Then lather up his coat with the Castile soap, work it in well, and rinse thoroughly.
+To use this dog shampoo alternative, you’ll need to put your dog in the tub or shower and get their fur wet.
+Then, lather up their coat with the Castile soap, work it in well, and rinse thoroughly.
 The coconut oil in the soap will leave your dog’s fur silky smooth and moisturized.

-This soap works great on even the dirtiest dog, but it can’t be used regularly because it’s not made for dogs.
-If you were to use this soap every time you bathe your dog, his skin will likely dry out and itch, so only use this method if you’re in a real bind!
+This soap works great on even the dirtiest dog, but it can’t be used regularly because it’s not made for canines.
+If you were to use this soap every time you bathed your pet, their skin would likely dry out and itch, so you should only use this method if you’re in a real bind!

 Pros